What makes a city a leader in sustainability, and among the greenest cities in the world?

 Please also see: Clean Energy Transition to Reach Global Net Zero by 2050

 Each of GCT's greenest cities has implemented its own unique set of clean energy technological solutions based on the sustainable resources available locally.
-Each of these technological solutions represents a unique pathway to achieve carbon neutrality in the city.
-The most efficient, widely available sustainable technological solutions today globally are solar + batteries and wind + batteries (or solar and/or wind with some other form of energy storage besides batteries); as well as electric vehicles.
+Each of these technological solutions represents a unique pathway to achieving carbon neutrality in the city.

 GCT's greenest cities exemplify sustainable urban planning; and have invested in developing innovative, extensive renewable energy and energy efficiency technologies, green building, green public spaces, and sustainable public transit.
-Additionally, these cities are implementing bold greenhouse gas emission reduction and climate mitigation strategies, public policies, and legislated mandates.

-The green cities listed below meet or exceed targets set by their home countries at the Paris Climate Accord - in terms of achieving goals for climate mitigation policies and implementation of those targets with sustainable climate measures.
+The green cities listed below meet or exceed targets set by their home countries in the Paris Climate Accord - in terms of achieving goals for climate mitigation policies and implementation of those targets with sustainable climate measures.

 The TOP 10 Greenest Cities in the World: